hugorbarbosa/cpp-coding-style-guide/README.md

     int x;
     int y;
 private:
-    int z; // Private member: "Example" should be declared as class instead.
+    int z; // Private member: this struct should be declared as class instead.
 };
 ```